SS Jeremiah O'Brien: Today

-Docked at Pier 45, she makes several passenger-carrying daylight cruises each year in the San Francisco Bay, and occasional voyages to more distant ports such as Seattle and San Diego.
+Docked at Pier 35, she makes several passenger-carrying daylight cruises each year in the San Francisco Bay, and occasional voyages to more distant ports such as Seattle and San Diego.

 Footage of the ship's engine was used in the 1997 film Titanic to depict the ill-fated ship's own triple-expansion engines.
 The engine is very similar to the engines on board the RMS Titanic; two of her engines were triple expansion marine steam engines, albeit Titanic's engines were four cylinders as opposed to three.

 The ship is completely restored to its original World War II configuration.
 Most areas are open to the public, including the engine room, bridge, and cargo holds.
 Modernization has been kept to a minimum and mostly involves systems related to safety, communications, and navigation.

 In 2009, Jeremiah O'Brien was dry docked inside Eureka at Pier 70.
+During that same year, Tim Ferriss hosted a party aboard the ship to celebrate the success of his LitLiberation project.

-On 23 May 2020, SS Jeremiah O'Brien and USS Pampanito were threatened by a 4-alarm fire at a warehouse structure next to where Jeremiah O'Brien was berthed at San Francisco's Pier 45, but both vessels were undamaged due to the actions of the local firefighters.
+On 23 May 2020, Jeremiah O'Brien and USS Pampanito were threatened by a 4-alarm fire at a warehouse structure next to where Jeremiah O'Brien was berthed at San Francisco's Pier 45, but both vessels were undamaged due to the actions of the local firefighters.
 The fireboat St. Francis is credited with saving the ship.
-The ship was temporarily moved to Pier 35 during the cleanup process.
+Following the fire, the ship was moved on a temporary basis to Pier 35 until repairs to Pier 45 could be made.
+This relocation was made permanent in 2023 when the nonprofit organization responsible for the ship signed a long-term lease at Pier 35 with the Port of San Francisco.